 Shu mai—savory fillings of fish, chicken or veggies, spiked with Asian seasonings and bundled in thin dumpling wrappers—have been in my recipe repertoire since my early 20’s.
 Once I even held a dumpling party for close friends.
 Guests made their own from a selection of fillings, then I steamed them and served them with a wok full of stir-fried veggies and plenty of beer.
-This recipe makes 25-30, serving 2-3 for dinner with vegetables or a salad, or many more as appetizers. —Amy Cotler, The Locavore Way: Discover and Enjoy the Pleasures of Locally Grown Food
+This recipe makes 25-30, serving 2-3 for dinner with vegetables or a salad, or many more as appetizers. —Amy Cotler, author of The Locavore Way: Discover and Enjoy the Pleasures of Locally Grown Food

 1 lb shrimp

 1/2 cup finely grated cabbage

 Generous pinch cayenne pepper

 ¼ sea or kosher salt, or to taste

 25-30 dumpling wrappers, round or, if square, with the corners cut off

 ¼ cup sugar

 2 tablespoons fish sauce